Eric Trump Attacks Hunter Biden, Rally Crowd Chants ‘Lock Him Up’

 On Thursday, during a campaign-style rally in Minneapolis, President Donald Trump’s son Eric attacked Democratic presidential candidate Joe Biden’s son Hunter, The Hill reports.

-Speaking before his father took the stage, Eric accused Hunter of “embezzling a lot of money.”
+Speaking before his father took the stage, the younger Trump accused Hunter of “embezzling a lot of money.”

 “How do you think Joe Biden and his — how do you think his son is feeling right now, right after embezzling a lot of money, taking a lot of money, the crookedness,” he said.